JohnEfford/VisualStudio-CommandServer/readme.md

 * On start-up of Visual Studio, creates a communication directory in the users temp directory, called visual-studio-commandServer
 * Then waits for the CommandServer.ReceiveCommand command to be issued.
-* Once the server is triggered the command server will read the request.json file in the communication directory.
+* Once the server is triggered the command server will read the ```request.json``` file in the communication directory.
-* The command in the JSON file is then executed and a response written to response.json. **Note** that we write the JSON response on a single line, with a trailing newline, so that the client can repeatedly try to read the file until it finds a final newline to indicate that the write is complete.
+* The command in the JSON file is then executed and a response written to``` response.json```. **Note** that we write the JSON response on a single line, with a trailing newline, so that the client can repeatedly try to read the file until it finds a final newline to indicate that the write is complete.

-Note that the command server will refuse to execute a command if the request file is older than 3 seconds.
+**Note** that the command server will refuse to execute a command if the request file is older than 3 seconds.

 Requests look as follows: